-An effective way to pace yourself is to take micro breaks during the day.
-These tiny breaks will actually fit into your schedule and still benefit your physical and emotional health.
+Tiny breaks will fit into your busy schedule and still benefit your physical and emotional health.

-You might think that you have to spend a week vacationing at the beach to reduce stress, but that’s not true at all.
-Even quick 5 minute breaks can significantly reduce your stress and improve your overall health.
+You might think that you have to spend a week vacationing at the beach to de-stress, but that’s not true at all.

 10 ways to take a quick break right now

 We rounded up 10 great ways to take a quick break.
 The next time you have a few minutes, give one of these a try.

 - Drink a glass of water.
 Dehydration makes you tired, headachy, and cranky.

 - Try this relaxing 3 minute guided meditation.

 - Eat a healthy snack (get ideas here).
 Hunger also makes you tired, headachy, and cranky.

 - Follow this 4 minute relaxing stretch video you can do at your desk or chair.